rigojr/jsnad/README.md

 - ESM do not support loading modules without the full extension.
 - `require.resolve` can be used to determinate the absolute path of any required module.
 - `require` is a CJS API.

-# Asynchronous control flow
-- Node.js is a server-side javascript platform.
-- Javascript ins an event-driven language.
-- Always having an error as the first parameter is convention in Node, this practice is known as `ErrBack`.
-- A Callback is a function that will be executed in some point in the future.
-- A Promise is an object that represents an asynchronous operation.
-- with `promisify` a callback function based can be transform to a promise based method.
-- `async` and `await` are an approach that looks stylistically similar to synchronous code.
-- `AbortController` can be use to cancel asynchronous operations.

 # Node's Event system
 - `EventEmitter` constructor is the functional backbone of many Node core API's.